HKU-CG/HKU-CG.github.io/README.md

 # Best-practices documentation for modifying the website

+## Read this before you push anything!
+* Don't use `push -f`.
+It will overwrite other people's changes.
+Before you push, make sure you pull the latest version of the website.
+* After pushing, check if the website is deployed correctly.
+If it's successfully deployed, you should see a green tick beside the commit.
+If it fails, you'll see a red cross.
+If you see a red cross, click on it and check the error message.
+If you can't figure out what's wrong, ask someone else for help.
+* `.md` files in this repo use YAML format.
+So it's sensitive to the indentation!
+If you're not confident enough, copy existing files and modify them.
+* After it is deployed, it will take a few minutes for the website to be updated.
+Make sure you check the website to see if your changes are reflected.

 ## Run the website locally
 * Follow instructions on [this page](https://university.wowchemy.com/getting-started/install-hugo/) to install Go and Hugo
 * cd into a directory you want to have the file in